joomla-extensions/boilerplate/README.md

 ## Installation

-This project provides the boilerplates to create the structure of an installable extension for Joomla.
+This project provides the template files to create the structure of an installable extension for Joomla.

 To use it:

 - Copy all files into the target repository/ directory.
-- Remove what is not used
+- Remove what is not needed.
-- Add new files and directories following the sample organization
+- Add new files and directories following the sample organization.

-To create installable zip packages, the project must be initialized with [Webpack](https://webpack.js.org/) and the required plugins:
+To create installable the zip packages, the project must be initialized with [Webpack](https://webpack.js.org/) and the associated plugins:

   npm install